Employment Compliance in Mexico

 Termination of the Employment Relationship:

-The Mexican company may only terminate the employment relationship in a limited number of circumstance and with legal cause.
+The Mexican company may only terminate the employment relationship in a limited number of circumstances and with legal cause.
 Otherwise, the Mexican Company must pay to the employee a severance payment.
 The Labor Law establishes the causes in which the Mexican company can dismiss an employee:

 - If the employee does not have the ability to do the job or if the employee gives to the company false documents, such as the university title.